Search This Blog

 blue violet symbolizing devotion and faithfulness

-Note: a short list of famous people Emily knew, all of which helped make her a myth in her own lifetime.
+Note: a short list of famous people Emily knew, all of whom helped make her a myth in her own lifetime.

 Thomas Wentworth Higginson: A decorated Civil War colonel, abolitionist, and literary critic.
 He and Dickinson exchanged letters from 1862 until her death, acting as her literary mentor.
 After her death, he helped co-edit her first published poetry collection.